Samsung Galaxy S3 gets head start on rival iPhone

 In Berlin, about 50 customers queued outside the BASE mobile phone shop on Monday night eager to be the first to lay their hands on the S3.

 "That's about the same as when the latest iPhone went on sale," said 21-year old Steven Barth, who was taking orders at the shop.
 "I think our publicity campaign also helps.
-We are giving away about a hundred Galaxys today, in this shop."
+We are giving away about 100 Galaxys today, in this shop."

 Robert, a student from Frankfurt, who declined to give his last name as he should have been studying, said he had already ordered his Galaxy S3.